HenryEarl/HenryEarl.github.io/docs/HowToDocs/tools.md

 ```
 # Exploitation/Privilege Escalation
 ### PowerSploit
-The "PowerUp.ps1" script (located in "~/Tools/Powersploit/Privesc") can be used to automate the process of identifying Windows misconfigurations which are potential privilege escalation vectors.
+The "PowerUp.ps1" script (located in "root/Tools/Powersploit/Privesc") can be used to automate the process of identifying Windows misconfigurations which are potential privilege escalation vectors.
 Additional research can be done to understand how to leverage the discovered misconfigurations, as methods may vary.
 [ReadTeam_CheatSheet](https://gist.github.com/jivoi/c354eaaf3019352ce32522f916c03d70)

+### Kerberoast
 ### Burp Suite
 ### Metasploit
 ### SearchSploit